gyaresu/gareth-com-au/index.md

       url: "/services/"
 ---

 I specialize in providing clear, practical strategies to help organisations make the most of their technology and streamline their operations.
 This consultancy focuses on aligning IT with real business goals, creating solutions that are easy to implement and drive long-term success.
-Whether you're looking to optimize current systems or plan for future growth, we're here to ensure technology is an asset, not a burden.
+Whether you're looking to optimize current systems or plan for future growth, I'm here to ensure technology is an asset, not a burden.

 [Explore our Services]({% link _pages/services.md %}){: .btn .btn--primary}
 or